andela/anbu-cfh/README.md

 Cards Against Humanity is open-source and licensed under Creative Commons.
 The idea for Cards for Humanity was to create a web version of the game we love so much, while still doing something good for humanity.
 To achieve this we integrated the option to donate to the Make a Wish Foundation.

 The app is completely functional across all devices - from iPhone to full-sized desktop.
-We used Socket.io to create rooms which hold up 6 players at a time, and also included the functionality to create private rooms once logged in.
-Passport handles authentication with Local, Twitter, Facebook, Google and Github strategies implemented.
+You can also signup with your

 ![alt-text](https://dl.dropboxusercontent.com/u/7390609/CFHforGit.png "Cards for Humanity views")